tripal/tripal_file/docs/index.rst

 .. image:: https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/FAIR_data_principles.jpg/320px-FAIR_data_principles.jpg

-These associations are meant to support `FAIR data principles <https://www.go-fair.org/fair-principles/>`_ by integrating with Tripal content web serivces such that:
+These associations are meant to support `FAIR data principles <https://www.go-fair.org/fair-principles/>`_ by integrating with Tripal content web services such that:

-- Files are findable and accessible via Tripal's content web servcies.
+- Files are findable and accessible via Tripal's content web services.
 - Metadata about files use globally unique controlled vocabularies.
 These metadata can be assigned as properties of each file.
 - License and usage details can be assigned to each file.

 This module provides two new content types for Tripal sites: File and License.

-Development of the Tripal File module was funded by the `National Science Founation award #1659300 <https://nsf.gov/awardsearch/showAward?AWD_ID=1659300>`_.
+Development of the Tripal File module was funded by the `National Science Foundation award #1659300 <https://nsf.gov/awardsearch/showAward?AWD_ID=1659300>`_.

 .. note::